riccardo-df/ocf/cran-comments.md

 ## Resubmission
 This is a resubmission.
-The previous submission was rejected because of a function that writes in the user's home filespace.
-However, the offending function lives under the "tools/" folder and is only called during the package configuration to write a "Makevars" file in the "src/" folder that selects the appropriate C++ version.
-My understanding is that this should be in line with CRAN policies.
-I apologize if I misunderstood and this is not the case.
+In the previous submission I was asked to confirm that there are no references describing the methods in this package.
+I confirm this.

 ## R CMD check results